 In this course, we will begin to explore learning analytics concepts and acquire the foundations of a learning analytics toolkit, including basic statistics and principles of data analysis.
-We will investigate the relationship between learning, design, technology, and analytics through readings and discussions dealing with key topics related to positivist educational research design, educational data mining, and learner data ethics.
-We will also reflect on the implications for pedagogy and for higher ed administration of some recent advances in the fields of big data, machine learning, and natural language processing.
-This course will challenge us to incorporate data-driven and evidence-based reasoning into our understanding of learning theories, learning design, and the relationship of a university to its students.
+We will investigate the relationship between learning, design, technology, and analytics through readings and discussions dealing with key topics related to positivist educational research design, educational data mining, and algorithmic literacy and ethical use of data.
+We will also reflect on the implications for pedagogy and for higher education administration in relation to some recent advances in the fields of big data, artificial intelligence, machine learning, and natural language processing.
+This course will challenge us to incorporate data-supported and evidence-based reasoning into our understanding of learning theories, learning design, and the relationship of a university to its students, faculty, and staff.

-The LDT Capstone Project is a curated and compiled ePortfolio of your work.
-This culminating ePortfolio is meant to give you the opportunity to demonstrate a meaningful representation of the specific professional, intellectual or design expertise acquired in the process of earning their degree.
+The LDT ePortfolio is a curated and compiled showcase of individual student work.
+This culminating ePortfolio is meant to give students the opportunity to demonstrate a meaningful representation of the specific professional, intellectual, or design expertise acquired in the process of earning their degree.
 Students are required to submit their ePortfolio during their last semester in the program in order to graduate as part of a 0-credit Capstone.

 Students have the opportunity to explore a variety of topics by taking elective courses.
 These courses engage learners in further exploration of key concepts and applications in relation to their interests.
 Each elective course will have multiple focuses giving students the opportunity to delve deeper into more than one area.